kevinhughes27/parity-server/README.md

 This app is deployed to Heroku via a git push.
 This happens automatically when a branch is merged into master.

-To create the database run `heroku run python server/init_db.py`
+To create the database run `heroku run python server/init-db.py`

-To sync teams from Zuluru run `heroku run python server/cli.py zuluru_sync`
+To sync teams from Zuluru run `heroku run python server/cli.py zuluru-sync`

 To backup the database (only the raw games data the rest is calculated by the app) run `python server/cli.py backup`.
 This script also supports a `--week` option to backup a certain week.